vmware-archive/cascade/README.md

 include data/stdlib/stdlib.v;

 // Next, an --march file must instantiate the root module.
 The __target annotation is
-// used to pass information to the Cascade compiler (more on this next) about how to
+// used to pass information to the Cascade compiler about how to compile the user's code.
-// compile the user's code. __target is a colon-separated list of backend compilation
+// __target is a colon-separated list of backend compilation passes to use.
+If only one
-// passes to use.
-If only one value is provided as below, then Cascade will not run in
+// value is provided as below, then Cascade will not run in JIT-mode.
+To enable JIT-mode,
-// JIT-mode.
-To enable JIT-mode, use the following string instead: "sw:my_backend".
+// use the following string instead: "sw:my_backend".
 (* __target="my_backend" *)
 Root root();

 // At a minimum, a backend must instantiate a global Standard Library clock which will
 // never leave software.
 Any code which follows the instantiation of the root is placed
-// inside of the root, and any instantiations which appear inside of root inherit its
+// inside of the root, and any instantiations which appear inside of the root inherit its
 // annotations.
 The __target="sw" annotation overrides the value you placed on the root
 // and guarantees that this module will never leave software simulation.
 (* __target="sw" *)